alexschweich/reddit-image-puller/readme.md

 By default the program deletes existing images and downloads new ones when image_pull.py is run.
 To disable this, comment/delete the rmtree and mkdir lines in the main method.

-Change the filepath in change_background.py to match where the /images directory is

 Ensure to configure a praw.ini file and put it in the directory before running the script, instructions here: https://praw.readthedocs.io/en/latest/getting_started/configuration/prawini.html#praw-ini